 James Watt’s Condenser Experiment

-Interactive animation that helps students understand how it works also at The Open University.
+Interactive animation that helps students understand how it works.

 Discover a Steam Engine

 Interactive animation at Pearson Learning showing the engine’s use in a textile mill.

 Science experiment at the California Energy Commission using steam to move a “turbine.”